jswelling/CMU-MS-DAS-Vis-S24/docs/ipywidgets_intro_body.md

         ...more code goes here...
     return func
 ```
 but that gets too long to fit on a slide.
-See the example notebook.

-This is a good time to think about **keeping your coordinate systems
-oriented**.
-It's easy to tell the top of the head from the bottom, but
-what about left/right?
-Flipping left for right with actual data is a
-_really grave error_.